uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

     {
         struct accessible_it
         {
-            /* unspecified user definition of a *indirectly device accessible iterator" */ };
+            /* user definition of an indirectly device accessible iterator */ };

         std::true_type